 Extensive writing and reading with emphasis on fundamentals.
-Writing assignments move from basic sentence patterns to paragraphs in varying modes: and effect, classification, examples, cause comparison and contrast, description and narrative.
-Reading activities complement the assignments and emphasize comprehension.
+Writing assignments move from basic sentence patterns to paragraphs in varying modes: examples, cause and effect, classification, comparison and contrast, description and narrative.
+Reading activities complement the writing assignments and emphasize comprehension.
 May be taken twice for credit.
 Grades: CR/NC.
 Non Degree Applicable.
-Formerly Communications 56.